berkeley-scf/python-workshop-2023/README.md

 ## Schedule

-The workshop will be in Evans 330 or one of the other rooms in that same hallway.
+The workshop will be in Evans 332.

  - Introduction to Python: 9 am - 1:30 pm Wednesday Aug.
 16.
  - Project work: 9 am - 1:30 pm Thursday Aug.
 17.

-We should be able to provide a few snacks, but given the somewhat late end time, feel free to bring your own and some lunch if you expect to be hungry.
+We'll provide a few snacks, but given the somewhat late end time, feel free to bring your own and some lunch if you expect to be hungry.

 ## Content

-The workshop content is in Markdown in `python.md` with a rendered HTML version in `python.html` and an Jupyter notebook version in `python.ipynb`.
-The mini-project material is in `project.md/project.html/project.ipynb`.
+The workshop content is in Markdown in `python.qmd` with a rendered HTML version in `python.html` and an Jupyter notebook version in `python.ipynb`.
+The mini-project material is in `project.qmd/project.html/project.ipynb`.
+The `qmd` files are the new-ish Quarto format, but are basically simple Markdown files with Python code chunks interspersed.

 To download the materials on your computer, you have two options: